Life Drawing Hen’s Night Party

 Rather than going for a traditional passé stripper hens’ night, go outside of the box and do something you and your girlfriends will be able to tell your work colleagues about without feeling embarrassed.
 Our business is about experience rather than service, which is why we’ve hand-chosen all our models to be charming, engaging, respectful and a load of fun.

-Life Drawing Party Prices
+Life Drawing Hens Activity Prices

-Pricing for Your Venue
+Pricing at Your Venue

 Pricing for one of Our Venues